ellakoa/postcard-poem/content/posts/kaleidoscope-of-butterflies.md

 alt: "Female and male Chalkhill Blue butterflies resting amongst purple white and yellow flowers of the chalk hill Downs. "
 poem: |-
-  Weaving ways across the Downs
-  White rivers meander over the ground
-  On paths of chalk, tread slow, tread light,
-  Inhale and delight in a colourful sight.

   The slopes are adrift with grasses that quiver
   The slightest breeze sends them a dither
-  Fragrant flowers amassed on the slopes
+  Fragrant flowers amass on the slopes
   Waiting patiently for their butterfly hosts.

   As the sun's heat kisses the ground